Are black-coloured diamonds real?

 Frequently asked questions

 Yes, absolutely.
 Black diamonds hold a value which varies from one diamond to another.
-Typically, their value is less than white, higher-clarity diamonds.
+Typically, their value is less than that of white, higher-clarity diamonds.

 Yes.
 Black diamonds are formed in the earth in the same way as other natural diamonds.
-Their physical composition and chemical composition are the same, with the exception of their very low clarity.
+Their physical and chemical composition is the same, except their very low clarity.
 At the same time, many diamonds are treated to enhance the black colour.

 Black diamonds are less popular than white diamonds for engagement rings.
 However, some buyers pair them with white diamonds for a dramatic effect, contrasting black against white.